Examining the consumption of radical content on YouTube

 The dashboard’s data will automatically update every month, allowing people to explore and find new things that cannot be determined from static publications.
 We invite anyone interested in these topics of media and politics to interact with the data and form their own conclusions.

-Disclaimer: All aggregation and analysis methods are by the CSS Lab.
+Disclaimer: All aggregation and analysis methods were conducted by the CSS Lab.
 Nielsen does not provide ideological labels to TV programs nor does it define what programs are considered right-wing or left-wing.
 The conclusions drawn from the Nielsen data are those of the research team and do not reflect the views of Nielsen.

 AUTHORS